elixir-circuits/circuits_uart/README.md

 On Macs, run `gcc --version` or `make --version`.
 If they're not installed, you will be given instructions.

-On Windows, if you're obtaining `nerves_uart` from `hex.pm`, you'll get a precompiled version of the C code.
-This will be used if the proper build tools aren't detected.
-If you're running from `git` or would like to compile the port binary yourself, you will need MinGW.
-Assuming that you installed Erlang and Elixir via [Chocolatey](https://chocolatey.org/), install MinGW by running the following in an administrative command prompt:
+On Windows, if you're obtaining `nerves_uart` from `hex.pm`, you'll need MinGW to compile the C code.
+I use [Chocolatey](https://chocolatey.org/) and install MinGW by running the following in an administrative command prompt:

 ```sh
 choco install mingw